deepset-ai/haystack/docs/_src/api/api/pipelines.md

 If not specified, will be read from DEEPSET_CLOUD_API_ENDPOINT environment variable.
 - `timeout`: The time in seconds to wait until deployment completes.
 If the timeout is exceeded an error will be raised.
+- `show_curl_message`: Whether to print an additional message after successful deployment showing how to query the pipeline using curl.

 <a id="base.Pipeline.undeploy_on_deepset_cloud"></a>